conduktor/conduktor-coding-challenge/application-process.md

 ### Global Employment

-We are a USA-based company: to hire you, we are using https://www.oysterhr.com/ to hire employees in their own country.
+We are a USA-based company and have subsidiaries in Ireland, UK, France to hire you as employees.
+If you are part of another contract, we either do b2b contracts or use https://www.oysterhr.com/ to hire you as employe in your own country.

-This allows us to have built-in legal and tax compliance, including automatic deductions and tax withholdings, a local HR and legal expertise so we can provide a normal employee experience, anywhere in the world.
+This allows us to have built-in legal and tax compliance, including automatic deductions and tax withholdings, a local HR and legal expertise so we can provide the expected employee experience, anywhere in the world.

-You will be hired through OysterHR on behalf of Conduktor Inc. That does not change a thing for you, you will be an employee in your country with all the advantages this provides.

-### Health Insurance

-We offer a worldwide premium Health Insurance to our employees via Safety Wing.

 ### Screening